-After locating the roll and spot number, the next step is to check our Can Locators, which are available both electronically and as a hard copy in our research room.
-They are arranged by record group.
+After locating the roll and spot number, the next step is to check our Can Locators, which are available both electronically and as a hard copy in our research room or may be downloaded as a spreadsheet at the following link: RG 145 Can Locator.
 Look up the symbol and roll number to determine which can of rolled aerial negatives contains the specific imagery.
 If the can is a “DN” can, that means that it is a duplicate and is available to request in our College Park research room as a normal pull.
 If the number is an “ON” number, that means it is an original negative and is stored off-site in cold storage for preservation reasons.
 ON cans need to be ordered and then can be viewed in our College Park research room.
 There is approximately a 3 business day delay before the film is available for use.

 In our research room, we have light tables and aerial scanners that are available to view and copy aerial photography.
 More information about these options can be found on our post about Foreign Aerial Photography.

 Cartographic reference staff are available daily to assist with aerial questions in person in our research room at the National Archives at College Park, Maryland.